joshbeam/joshbeam.github.io/_posts/2015-03-23-how-to-show-a-summary-of-your-post-with-jekyll.markdown

 <!-- _posts/some-random-post.html -->
 <p>
-Here's all my content, and <!--excerpt.start-->here's where I want my summary to begin, and this is where I want it to end<!--exceript.end-->.
+Here's all my content, and <!--excerpt.start-->here's where I want my summary to begin, and this is where I want it to end<!--excerpt.end-->.
 </p>
 {% endhighlight %}